 During 2016, Dr. Sinskey, Ms. Celeste Beeks Mastin (who resigned as a member of the Board on March 1, 2017), and Mr. Van Nostrand served as members of the Compensation Committee.
-During 2016, no executive officer of the Company served as: (i) a member of the compensation committee (or other committee of the Board of Directors performing equivalent functions or, in the absence of any such committee, the entire Board of Directors) of another entity, one of whose executive officers served on the Company; (ii) a director of another entity, one of whose executive officers served on the Compensation committee (or other committee (or other committee (or other committee (or other committee of the Company; of the Board of Directors performing equivalent functions or, in the absence of any such committee, the entire Board of Directors) of another entity, one of whose executive officers served as a director of the Company.
+During 2016, no executive officer of the Company served as: (i) a member of the compensation committee (or other committee of the Board of Directors performing equivalent functions or, in the absence of any such committee, the entire Board of Directors) of another entity, one of whose executive officers served on the Compensation Committee of the Company; (ii) a director of another entity, one of whose executive officers served on the Compensation committee (or other committee of the Board of Directors) of another entity, one of whose executive officers served on the absence of any such committee, the entire Board of Directors) of another entity, one of whose executive officers served as a director of the Company.